Don't Play Favorites: Minority Guidance for Diffusion Models: Method

-where $d(\cdot, \cdot)$ denotes the LPIPS loss between two samples, and $t$ is a timestep used for perturbation; see~\cref{sec:imple} for details on our choice of $t$.
-The expectation is introduced for randomness due to the perturbation\footnote{We empirically found that the metric performs well even when the expectation is computed with a single sample from $q_{\alpha_t} ({\bs x}_t | {\bs x}_0)$.
-See~\cref{fig:top_vs_bottom} for instance, where the employed minority scores are computed based on such single-sampling.}.
-We call this metric \emph{minority score}, since it would yield high values for the minorities that contain novel attributes.~\cref{fig:top_vs_bottom} visualizes the effectiveness of minority score specifically on the CelebA training samples.
-On the left side, we see samples that contain unique attributes like ``Eyeglasses'' and ``Wearing\_Hat'' that are famously known as low-density features of the dataset~\citep{amini2019uncovering, yu2020inclusive}.
-On the other hand, the samples on the right-side reveal features that look relatively common.
-We provide quantitative results that further validate the effectiveness of our metric in the next section; see~\cref{fig:lsun_density} for details.
+where $d(\cdot, \cdot)$ denotes {a discrepancy measure} (e.g., Learned Perceptual Image Patch Similarity~\citep{zhang2018perceptual}, {squared-error loss}), and $t$ is a timestep used for perturbation; see Sections~\ref{sec:imple} and~\ref{subsec:other_distances} for details on our choices of $d(\cdot, \cdot)$ and $t$.
+The expectation is introduced for randomness {that comes from the DDPM} perturbation\footnote{We empirically found that the metric performs well even when the expectation is computed with a single sample from $q_{\alpha_t} ({\bs x}_t | {\bs x}_0)$.
+See Figure~\ref{fig:top_vs_bottom} for instance, where the computations are based on such single-sampling.}.
+We call this metric \emph{minority score}, since it would yield high values for minorities that contain novel attributes.

-Thanks to the one-shot characteristic offered by Tweedie's formula, our minority score is efficient to compute when compared to the previous methods that rely upon iterative forward and reverse diffusion processes, hence requiring a number of evaluations of models~\citep{wolleb2022diffusion, wyatt2022anoddpm, teng2022unsupervised}.
-In contrast, our metric requires only a few number of function evaluations (even counting forward passes needed for LPIPS computations).
+Figure~\ref{fig:top_vs_bottom} visualizes the effectiveness of minority score on several benchmarks that have diverging characteristics.
+Notice that the samples in the left column exhibit features that are commonly observed in the corresponding datasets (e.g., frontal-view faces in CelebA~\citep{liu2015faceattributes}).
+On the other hand, we see some unique features in the right column, such as ``Eyeglasses'' and ``Wearing\_Hat'' that are famously known as minority attributes of CelebA~\citep{amini2019uncovering, yu2020inclusive}.
+We found that minority score shares similar trends with existing outlier metrics, exhibiting its effectiveness for identifying minorities; see Section~\ref{subsec:ms_outlier} for empirical evidence.
+Thanks to the one-shot reconstruction offered by Tweedie's formula, minority score is more efficient to compute than previous methods that rely upon iterative forward and reverse diffusion processes so requiring a number of evaluations of models~\citep{wolleb2022diffusion, wyatt2022anoddpm, teng2022unsupervised}.
+In contrast, our metric requires only a few number of function evaluations.
+Given a conditional model and labeled data, minority score can be extended to class-conditional settings for identifying low-density samples w.r.t. a specific class; see Section~\ref{sec:class_cond} for details.